- Safety - do not go outside the hotels after dark without a group.

 to get to Lake Shrine.
 Walk 500 feet to Lake Shrine.

-Bus 439 goes from the airport bus terminal to downtown ($1.85).
+Bus 439 goes from the airport bus terminal to downtown.

-- Supermarket Near Bonneventure
+- Supermarket Near Bonaventure

 Devotees attending Convocation will be the first to be able to shop in a real